-Each block corresponds to the TPC command for the scheduled PUSCH for a scheduled cell, and the blocks are placed according to an ascending order of a serving cell index, with block number 1 corresponding to the TPC command for the scheduled PUSCH for the cell with the smallest serving cell index.
+Each block corresponds to the TPC command for the scheduled PUSCH for a cell, and the blocks are placed according to an ascending order of a serving cell index, with block number 1 corresponding to the TPC command for the scheduled PUSCH for the cell with the smallest serving cell index.
 Each block is 2 bits as defined in Clause 7.1.1 of [5, TS38.213].

 - SRS resource indicator - number of bits determined by the following: